ansible-community/community-website/posts/archive/how-useful-is-ansible-in-a-cloud-native-kubernetes-environment.md

 The final area where Ansible shows great promise is in managing applications inside of Kubernetes.
-Using Ansible to build operators with the [Operator SDK](https://github.com/operator-framework/operator-sdk), you can encode all your application\'s lifecycle management (deployment, upgrades, backups, etc.) inside of a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to be placed in any Kubernetes cluster---even if you don\'t use Ansible to manage anything else in that cluster.
+Using Ansible to build operators with the [Operator SDK](https://github.com/operator-framework/operator-sdk), you can encode all your application's lifecycle management (deployment, upgrades, backups, etc.) inside of a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to be placed in any Kubernetes cluster---even if you don't use Ansible to manage anything else in that cluster.

 Rather than forcing developers and ops teams to learn Go or another